Sunday, March 29, 2026

 3. Write surprise messages in the margin of random pages.

-4. Search out an author signing for your recipient’s favorite author, or give a collector’s version of the recipient’s favorite book.
+4. Search out an author signing for your recipient’s favorite writer or give a collector’s version of the recipient’s favorite book.

 5. If you need professional help or want something unique, shop at an independent or specialty bookstore.

-6. If you subscribe to Amazon Prime then shipping is free, or mail books early to take advantage of media class at the Post Office.
+6. If you subscribe to Amazon Prime then shipping is free, or mail books early to take advantage of USPS media-class.

 7. Give a book as a piece of art, like a fine print book, a unique coffee table book, a favorite book as a child, or collectible cover art.